Bodyswap (Red Dwarf): Production

 This was the first episode to be recorded without the live studio audience.
 Technical difficulties of the actors playing other characters meant that the scenes would have to have been done twice.
 Instead the voices were dubbed over the scenes in post-production and trying to match up with lip movements caused much mirth while recording.
 Chris Barrie, being an impressionist, had no problems playing Lister, whereas Craig's portrayal as Rimmer was not as smooth.
 The final edit, with dubbed voices, was then played to a small audience to provide the laughter track.

 The long chase sequence with Blue Midget and Starbug was overseen by effects supervisor Peter Wragg.
 Using his experience of working on shows such as Thunderbirds, he had the model ships of Starbug and Blue Midget flying on hidden wires over a scaled landscape, Starbug eventually crashing into it.

 This episode has the only mention of the ship White Midget.
 This was a mistake on the part of the writers.
 In the Remastered version, Lister's voice is dubbed over so he says "The Midget" instead of "White Midget".
 Originally the new smaller ship that would be used was White Midget, a similar version of the Blue Midget, but then Starbug was created, which would be bigger and allow for more room to film inside.

 The large interior areas of Red Dwarf were filmed inside Padiham Power Station.

-Cultural references

-Alfred Hitchcock is referenced by Rimmer when describing Lister's silhouette.
-While using the toilet with Lister's body, Rimmer hums The Grand Old Duke of York tune to himself.
-It is from this experience that Rimmer references Star Treks Spock when describing Lister's urine.
-Rimmer also recites Clint Eastwood's line from Sudden Impact.

-A section of Rimmer's dialogue (When you're younger you can eat what you like, drink what you like and still climb into your 26-inch-waist trousers and zip them closed.
-The you reach that age – 24, 25 – your muscles give up, they wave a little white flag, and without any warning at all you're suddenly a fat bastard.") was sampled by the British band Carter the Unstoppable Sex Machine on the track Surfin' USM, on their 1991 album 30 Something.

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 5 December 1989 in the 9:00p.m. time slot.
+The episode was originally broadcast on the British television channel BBC2 on 5 December 1989.

+Writing in 2017, Sophie Davies of CultBox said that episode, like the first episode of the series "Backwards", the episode "has a rather gimmicky premise that's reliant on a special effect."
+She continued "The dubbing makes the dialogue feel a little stilted and the episode does less to develop the characters than you would expect."